QuietNoise/comfyui_queue_manager/README.md

 ## Roadmap
 In no particular order, just some ideas I have for the future of this extension.
 - [ ] Options.
 Toggles, big red buttons, levers and valves to control Queue Manager's behavior.
 Now everything is hardcoded.
-- [ ] Queue Manager nodes.
-On top of Workflow Name node add some other queue related strings you could use to streamline your workflows.
+- [ ] Queue Manager node.
+Workflow name string and some other strings you could use to streamline file names etc. for your workflows.
 - [ ] Bin.
 Can't think of a use case for it yet but I feel like it should be there at some stage.
 - [ ] Cover images, thumbnails, previews of rendered images in the queue.
 In other words what we have in core queue History with some spices added.
 - [ ] More columns in the queue table.
 Suggest your favourites.